 NOTE: Cooking is not permitted inside the tent

-- Lunch is available for purchase at our Full Barrel Cafe, or walk to numerous restaurants in the village of Fort Langley (situated within walking distance of the site).
+- Walk to numerous restaurants in the village of Fort Langley (situated within walking distance of the site).

 - BBQs are available for common use, including one designated vegetarian BBQ.

 - Responsible use of alcohol is permitted between 5pm and 10pm within your camping area

 Fort Langley National Historic Site offers many activities to keep you busy and having fun!

 Plan to spend the day exploring Fort Langley National Historic Site.
 Watch blacksmithing demonstrations, learn to build a barrel, visit the farm animals and try your hand at gold panning, you might just strike it rich.
 Plus don’t miss our many interpretive program offered by our costumed guides.

 A few minutes from your oTENTik tent

 - Explore the village of Fort Langley, browse the antique shops and stop for a treat.